 This provision was put in place in order to streamline the design-build process and allow the City to locally determine for itself when use of design-build is appropriate and to select the "best value" proposal by awarding projects through an RFP process, consistent with federal guidelines.
 On March 3, 2009, the City enacted Code Section 3-16, establishing a process similar to the one used by the state that permits the City's administration and electorate to determine which method is appropriate for City projects.
 Current state law requires cities to seek approval from a state board before entering into a design-build contract for city projects which results in considerable time and resources to get approval and the decision is made by board appointees who may have no connection to or familiarity with the requesting city.
-Charleston's home rule process provides for all of the public notice and preliminary professional review (ie., architectural and engineering review and certification) that is conducted by the state board, but the process is instead performed by the City and is ultimately required to be approved by its electorate prior to entering into a design-build agreement.
+Charleston's home rule process provides for all of the public notice and preliminary professional review (ie., architectural and engineering review and certification) that is conducted by the state board, but the process is instead performed by the City.